Deepankar-Siddharth/terminal_package_collection/README.md

 1. Install And Open Termux

-2. Put Given Commands In It :
+2. Put Given Commands In It : (Try to copy/paste)

  apt-get update -y